wavefrontHQ/docs/pages/doc/tracing_basics.md

 <!--- Check final names and inventory of services and operations.
 Styling vs. Designer. --->
 <!--- Get real screen shot when colors are finalized. --->

-Now let's look at how traces and spans represent an end-to-end transaction.
+Now let's look at how traces and spans represent an end-to-end request.

-In this diagram, we see a trace for a particular transaction that started with the Shopping service's `orderShirts` request and finished with the Delivery service's `dispatch` request.
-This trace consists of 8 member spans, one for each operation performed in the transaction.
+In this diagram, we see a trace for a particular request that started with the Shopping service's `orderShirts` request and finished with the Delivery service's `dispatch` request.
+This trace consists of 8 member spans, one for each operation performed in the request.

 ![tracing trace spans](images/tracing_trace_spans.png)